Does the following scenario ring any bells?

 After considerable research, I recommend any one of the best places to buy used cell phones mentioned in this article.
 Do your price research, pick a website from this list and you will not be disappointed.

-Bring your device into your local Best Buy or contact one of the sites I reviewed here to determine if they'll pay you for your old phone.
-If not, you can help the environment out by turning it in any way.
+You could also bring your device into your local Best Buy or contact customer service on one of the sites I reviewed here to determine if they'll pay you for your old cell phone.
+If not, you can help the environment out by turning it in any way for recycling.

 I put a lot of time and effort into choosing the top five best places to buy used cell phones.
 I researched and compared customer reviews, company details, and industry statistics to determine the best way to go about buying and where to do it.